-I am a writer, specializing in novels (fantasy, science fiction and others) and poetry.
+I am a speculative fiction novelist (fantasy, science fiction, and so on).
 While I may be able to answer questions on non-fiction, my specialty is fiction.
 Please keep that in mind when asking questions.

 BA in fiction writing.